HardlyDifficult/Tutorials/Chapter1.md

    - Change 'Draw Mode' to 'Tiled'.
    - An option for 'Width' appears, increase this to about 10 (but don't change height).

+TODO pick a size which more likely fits

 <img src="http://i.imgur.com/MIgzjdO.png" width=300px />

 <hr></details><br>